Image import time grows quadratically with the size of the image collection

 I am not sure if an image on filename or on (film_id, filename) would be better, but since we already have one on film_id and I hope that sqlite is smart I will just add one on filename.
 Please report back if you can try it with master once it's in.
 I don't have a big collection around to test the speed improvement.

-#4 Updated by Tobias Ellinghaus almost 6 years ago
+#4 Updated by Tobias Ellinghaus about 6 years ago

 - I added